YOUTH SOCCER LANDSCAPE

 Q: We have been part of several events that have been cancelled due to pandemic or weather related issues.
 In the event the tournament is cancelled either entirely or partially, what are the refund policies?

 A: We understand that every event requires a great deal of time, money, and effort on the part of every team and family in attendance.
 Getting cancelled for any reason is a huge bummer and inconvenience for everyone involved.
 Our staff, like the teams and families that choose to participate, put a great deal of time and energy into our events.
 There are many weeks of work that go into putting on an event and providing a high quality experience to our attendees.
 When a cancellation takes place, we all suffer.
 Our events are offered at a very low price, but do not skimp on product quality.
 Each team's tuition covers two main expense factors: 1.
 Administrative fees (~$65): scheduling, bracketing, sanctioning, registration, parking, staffing, etc. 2.
 Competition fees: facility/field rental, referees, trainers, game play, etc. In the event of a complete cancellation due to pandemic or weather related issues, every team will receive a full refund of their competition fees.
 The tournament will retain up to $45 of the administrative fee.
 This fee is retained to cover 'sunk' costs and partially compensate the staff who put a great deal of time and effort into the many weeks of preparation time leading up to the event.
 In the event that a team only completes one of their two scheduled matches due to weather cancellation, they will receive a refund of no less than 80% of their unplayed game competition fees.
 No refunds will be given to teams that drop out of an event after the registration deadline or after they have been accepted.
 See individual tournament deadline dates for event specifics.
+Covid specific cancellations will warrant a tournament refund.
+All refund requests will be reviewed by the board and processed in the order received.

 Q: What documents are needed for participation in these events?